 Full-time City employees are members of the State of Kentucky County Employees' Retirement System (CERS).
 The City's policy is to fund all pension costs accrued; such costs to be funded are determined annually as of June 30 of the prior fiscal year by the System's actuary.
 Former employees are also members of the Police and Firefighters' Pension Fund.
-The City funds the Police and Firefighters' Pension Fund through tax assessments.
+The City funds the Police and Firefighters' Pension Fund through allocation of tax collections.

-NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2016
+NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2017